stevenharman/stevenharman.github.io/_drafts/verbose_shell_scripts_for_future_you.md

 ---
 layout: post
 title: "Verbose Shell Scripts for Future You"
-date: 2020-12-19
+date: 2021-02-01
 comments: true
 tags: [shell]
 image: /assets/images/posts/curl-example.jpg
-description: "When writing shell scripts prefer long flags; make things easier for others who come later, including future you."
+description: "When writing shell scripts prefer long options; make things easier for others who come later, including future you."
 ---

 Command line tools and [shell builtins][shell_builtins] can offer both a short- and long-form way to specify options.
 Sometimes these are also called sort and long flags, respectively.
-Either way, the user experience allows two ways to specify the same option.
+The upshot is a user experience with two ways to specify the same option.
 A short and terse way.
 And a longer, more verbose way.